-Unfortunately, the answer as to how many IVF cycles before success are necessary depends on any number of factors!
+Unfortunately, IVF cycles depend on any number of factors!
 Usually, early on in a couple’s fertility treatment, their doctor provides an in-depth analysis, including the likelihood of IVF success.
 If IVF success likely won’t work, the doctor has a responsibility to explain that to a couple.
 Many couples must choose at that point whether or not to pursue it.

 Many couples want to know what kind of success rates to expect, which is why they ask about cycle attempts.
 Fortunately, couples and women can rely on consistent success rates for certain characteristics.
 For example, fertility clinics report similar success rates for age ranges.
 That means that if a woman falls within a certain age range, her success rates remain relatively fixed.
 It is then up to her to choose to try IVF based on her comfort level with the probability of success.

 In addition to age, certain fertility diagnoses also help determine the rate of success.
-With this information, doctors and patients can know how many IVF cycles before success to expect.
+With this information, doctors and patients can know IVF cycles to expect.
 For example, based on a woman’s infertility diagnosis or her partner’s infertility diagnosis, a doctor may suggest two or even three attempts, due to the low likelihood of success with just one attempt.

-Based on certain factors, can you predict how many IVF cycles before success?
-Yes, couples, women, and their doctors can predict approximately how many IVF cycles before success are necessary using an IVF success calculator.
+Based on certain factors, couples, women, and their doctors can predict approximately IVF cycles using an IVF success calculator.
 This type of calculator considers a number of factors, including: